Cebuano grammar: Verb roots vs. verb stems

 A verb root is the simplest version of a verb that conveys its overall meaning or lemma and cannot be broken down any further (excluding morphological processes and colloquial speech).

 The affixes that are used to altogether describe the argumentative role, the voice, the form, the mood, and the aspect/tense cannot be added to the verb root, only to the verb stem.

 The verb stem may be created through the addition of certain affixes that are not related to the affixes used to altogether describe the argumentative role, the voice, the form, the mood, and the aspect/tense of the sentence.
 Sometimes, the verb stem is identical to the verb root.A commonly known verb stem affix is the prefix pa-, added to the beginning of a verb root (and sometimes, other verb stems) in order to convey the meaning of to cause.
-For example, padala is a verb stem that has the meaning of to send, while dala is its own verb root and verb stem, meaning to bring.
-Concluding that padala could literally mean to cause to bring.
+For example, padalá is a verb stem that has the meaning of to send, while dalá is its own verb root and verb stem, meaning to bring.
+Concluding that padalá could literally mean to cause to bring.
 Another commonly known affix is the prefix hi- which is added to verb roots/stems in the stative form so that the verb may take in a direct object, as verbs in the stative form are not able to take a direct object without it.